Skip to main content

 Medication Policy and Consent Forms

-Medication Policy and Consent Form – Prescription Medication
+Medication Policy and Consent Form (Google Doc opens in new window)

 The following information on Bacterial Meningitis is for information only and does NOT indicate an outbreak in our area.
 The Texas Legislature recently passed SB 31, which requires that a school district provide information relating to bacterial meningitis to all students and their parents each school year.